LupoA/lsdensities/doc/source/Introduction.rst

     The time argument of the correlator must be shifted by one unit.
 This is because the correlator in zero `cannot enter the reconstruction process <https://arxiv.org/pdf/1903.06476>`_.
     When using a datafile, you do NOT need to remove the correlator at :math:`t=0` from it, because this is done automatically by the library.

-A second look: scan over :math:`\lambda` and automatised workflow
+Scan over :math:`\lambda` and automatised workflow
 -----------------------------------------------------------------

-under construction
+under construction.
+See ``examples/runInverseProblem.py`` for an example.

 Example applications in the examples directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some applications implementing variations of the strategy described above are available in the ``examples`` directory.

 The file ``minimal_example.py`` contains a slightly less verbose of the code reported above.

 The file ``runExact.py`` contains a similar example where the smeared spectral density is computed at a large number of energies.

+The file ``runInverseProblem.py`` contains an example of automated workflow using the InverseProblemWrapper class.